quentinbouyer/fdb/README.md

         --user | -u             User to use to login your controllers.
 Default is "user".

         --password | -p         Password to use to login your controllers.
 Default is "user".

+		--ssd | -s              show stats for mechanical disk AND SSD ( only mechanical disk by default ).

         Contact : Quentin Bouyer ( quentin.bouyer@eviden.com )